stefantalpalaru/transmission-og/qt/README.txt

-   This is the only Transmission OG client that can act as its own self-contained session (as the GTK+ and Mac clients do), and can also connect to a remote session (as the web client and transmission-remote terminal client do).
+   This is the only Transmission OG client that can act as its own self-contained session (as the GTK+ and Mac clients do), and can also connect to a remote session (as the web client and transmission-og-remote terminal client do).

    Use Case 1: If you like to run BitTorrent for awhile from your desktop, then the Mac, GTK+, and Qt clients are a good match.

-   Use Case 2: If you like to leave BitTorrent running nonstop on your computer or router, and want to control it from your desktop or from a remote site, then transmission-remote and the web and Qt clients are a good match.
+   Use Case 2: If you like to leave BitTorrent running nonstop on your computer or router, and want to control it from your desktop or from a remote site, then transmission-og-remote and the web and Qt clients are a good match.

    To use the Qt client as a remote, in the menu go to Edit > Change Session